mathisgauthey/mathisgauthey.github.io_old/content/post/My Complete Obsidian Workflow to Manage My Life.md

 I will briefly explain each functionality here as well, and with more details in other posts.

+### Wait !
+Don't Go Further !

+I forgot something in the initial post.
+Here's an update.
+There's a lot of quality of live improvements in this vault, here's a few examples :

+- If you hit `ctrl+S` or just save the file, Obsidian will [lint](https://github.com/platers/obsidian-linter) the file !
+Meaning the whole writing, the frontmatter, the titles, the spacings, even the characters used for bold or italics will be standardized.
+In a way that works with my other plugins !
+- If you paste a link, the link will [auto-fetch](https://github.com/zolrath/obsidian-auto-link-title) a title for markdown link !
+- If you paste an image, it'll [automatically](https://github.com/reorx/obsidian-paste-image-rename) prompt you for an image title after a timestamp.
+That way, if you use clear unused image, you'll be able to see if you deleted unwanted images or not.
+- The first header will [automatically](https://github.com/dvcrn/obsidian-filename-heading-sync) mimic the note title.
+And if you lint the file, the title metadata will change according to the title as well.
+- There's also improvements in the way footnotes are managed along with a configurable shortcut to create footnotes automatically numbered.
+I recommend setting `ctrl + shift + ^`.

 ### How Do I Use the Tasks and Projects ?

 I'll explain here how to use it.
 But if you want to understand why I built it this way, I encourage you to read my explanations [here]({{< ref "Why Using Obsidian for Life Management" >}}).